apache/tvm/docs/dev/convert_layout.rst

 3. Design
 *********

-ConvertLayout pass is heavily built upon Relay layout rewriter infrastructure.
-To understand the design, lets break the operators into 3 categories
+Before delving into ConvertLayout pass, let's categorize the operators into 3 categories based on their sensitivity to data layouts.
+This categorization will be useful later to understand Convertlayout pass details.

-- **Layout agnostic** - Relu, Add etc. Do not get affected, neither functionality nor performance, by layouts.
+- **Layout agnostic** - Relu, pow etc. These operators are not affected, neither functionality nor performance, by data layouts.
-- **Lightly-layout sensitive** - Pad, Concatenate, Reduce ops like sum etc - Basically these operators have some attributes that are functionally affected if we do a layout transformation before them.
-But, there is not much difference in performance.
+- **Lightly-layout sensitive** - pad, concatenate, reduce ops like sum etc. These operators have some attributes that are functionally affected if we do a layout transformation before them.
+However, performance-wise, the difference is not significant.
+For these operators, it is beneficial to just adapt to the previous operator output data layout.
-- **Heavily-layout sensitive** - Convolution, Conv2D transpose etc - Highly affected, both functionally and performance-wise, by data layout.
+- **Heavily-layout sensitive** - Convolution, conv2d_transpose etc. These operators are heavily affected, both functionally and performance-wise, by data layouts.
 They also have data layout as the op attribute.

-We use Relay layout rewriter infrastructure to handle layouts.
-This pass traverses the graph operator-by-operator.
-For each operator, it goes through 3 components - 1) A Python callback, allowing developers to transform the operator into a new Relay expr with new layouts, 2) Layout inference - using both original layouts, and transformed expr layouts (from previous operator or from the Python callback), and 3) Automatic layout transform insertion if needed.
-Now, let's connect these components with the operator categories.
+Typically, it is beneficial to modify the input data layouts for these operators (if its not a performant data layout), while the rest of *layout agnostic* and *lightly-layout sensitive* operators adapt to the layout governed by the output of these *heavliy-layout sensitive* operators.

+Let us now look at two relevant Relay operator properties.
+Each relay operator has properties, like InferType, that can be defined by a TVM developer.
+Typically, a Relay pass traverses the graph operator-by-operator and reads these operator properties.
+For example, InferType pass looks at the InferType property of on operator, determines its output shape and type, and then passes it to the next operator InferType property.
+Similarly, in our context, we have 2 such properties - *FTVMConvertLayout* and *FInferCorrectLayout*.
+ConvertLayout pass traverses the graph and looks at these 2 properties along with an automatic layout transform insertion module to handle data layouts.
+So, the whole process can be broken down into 3 steps:

+- Run FTVMConvertLayout property - This allows the developers to transform the original Relay expr into a new Relay expr with new layouts, allowing user-defined layout alteration.
+There is a python callback for developer's ease.
+This is used only for heavily-layout sensitive operators.
+- Run FTVMInferCorretLayout property - We can view this as layout inference.
+It looks at the original input layout and the new input layouts, which are either coming from previous operator or from the FTVMConvertLayout modified expr (if it was used).
+This can be used by lightly-layout sensitive operators to adapt its attributes to new data layouts.
+Layout inference happens for each operator.
+- Automatic insertion of layout transforms - The previos step - layout inference - sets the new layout for the input exprs.
+If these layouts are different from the original layouts, then this component automatically inserts a layout transform.
+Therefore, a developer does not need to do anything for this component.

+These steps happen for each operator in sequence, where ConvertLayout pass keeps on passing the new layouts to the next operator properties, finally resulting in modifying the whole graph operator-by-operator.
+Now, let's look at a couple of examples of how to define the two properties.

-**Python callback for layout alteration** - This is used for *heavily-layout sensitive* operators.
+**FTVMConvertLayout - Python callback for layout alteration** - This is used for *heavily-layout sensitive* operators.
 For example, one can return a new convolution operator with new data and kernel layout.
 The other 2 components will infer layout and insert layout transforms if needed.
 One example for convolution operator is follows where we converting to NCHW layout.

 .. code-block:: python